IJordano478/obrgraphslam/README.md

 Current status:
  - Working methods for a known correspondence SEIF
  - Allows repeated calls of methods
+ - Unknown correspondence version 1 designed but not included
+ - python simulator allows real-time simulation of algorithm
+ - SEIF for ROS2 included

 TODO:
  - Adapt code to include signiture of landmark in decision making
- - Design unknown correspondence method
- - Adapt code for a single loop for the SEIF algorithm, allowing passing of data through global variables
+ - Improve efficiency of code, some functions are still inverting large matrices, causing code to run slowly with large numbers of landmarks
- - Tie in to simulation
+ - Correct GPS sensor fusion error in measurements
- - Improve efficiency of code, python matrix manipulation renders the use of projection matrices redundant and will improve calculation speeds
+ - Design better result plotter, currently componentTester.py generates graphs from a .csv file, results should be displayed after program finishes